kksgandhi/micrologue/README.md

 If your game doesn't fit into this mold, I suggest looking into [Twine](https://twinery.org/).
 [Here is a megalist of Twine resources.](https://twinelab.net/twine-resources/#/) Remember, micrologue is a standalone engine, not a Twine format.
 If you are interested in a Twine format that does something similar to micrologue, I suggest checking out [trialogue](https://github.com/phivk/trialogue)

-If you don't have any coding experience, this should be trivially easy to use.
+If you don't have any coding experience, this should still be easy to use.

 If you have a lot of coding expertise, the fact that this is written in raw javascript means that it should be flexible and extensible, though depending on your need [Twine](https://twinery.org/) might still be better.